 16. INTRAOPERATIVE COMPLICATION(S) FROM INDUCED ABORTION Complications that occur during and immediately following the procedure, before patient has left facility (check all that apply)

 No complications

 Cervical laceration requiring suture or repair

-Heavy bleeding/hemorrhage with estimated blood loss of ≥500cc
+☐ Heavy bleeding/hemorrhage with estimated blood loss of ≥500cc

 Uterine perforation

 Other (specify)

 for post-operative complications, please refer to the REPORT OF COMPLICATIONS(S) FROM INDUCED ABORTION

 17. METHOD OF DISPOSAL FOR FETAL REMAINS (Check only one)

 Cremation Interment by burial No 'Fetal Remains' as defined by statute

-18. TYPE OF PAYMENT (Check only one) Private coverage Public assistance health coverage Self pay
+18. TYPE OF PAYMENT (Check only one)

+Private coverage Public assistance health coverage Self pay

-NO 19.
-TYPE OF HEALTH COVERAGE (Check only one) Fee for service plan Capitated private plan Other/Unknown
+19. TYPE OF HEALTH COVERAGE (Check only one)

+S Fee for service plan Capitated private plan Other/Unknown

-NNESOTA MANDATED INFORMATION 20.
+MINNESOTA MANDATED INFORMATION 20.
 SPECIFIC REASON FOR THE ABORTION (Check all that apply)

-FOR Pregnancy was a result of rape
+등 Pregnancy was a result of rape

-N Pregnancy was a result of incest
+\leq Pregnancy was a result of incest

-ATEI Economic reasons
+Ä Economic reasons

-AND Does not want children at this time
+A N Does not want children at this time

-A M Emotional health is at stake
+Σ Emotional health is at stake

 SOT Physical health is at stake

-NN Will suffer substantial and irreversible impairment of major bodily function if pregnancy continues
+Will suffer substantial and irreversible impairment of major bodily function if pregnancy continues

-E Pregnancy resulted in fetal anomalies
+⋝ Pregnancy resulted in fetal anomalies

 Unknown or the woman refused to answer

-Other
+Other ----

 21. DID ABORTION RESULT IN A BORN-ALIVE INFANT?

+No Yes

 If yes, describe steps taken to preserve the life of the infant:

 Did the infant survive?
 No Yes

 Current status of surviving infant: Parent(s) assumed rights/responsibilities

 Infant is abandoned ward of the state

 Status unknown